squidsoup/mushrooms-russia-history-ebook/README.md

-# E-book: Mushrooms, Russia and History by V. P. Wasson & R. G. Wasson
+# eBook: Mushrooms, Russia and History by V. P. Wasson & R. G. Wasson

-This repository contains a work in progress e-book edition of Valentina Pavlovna Wasson and R. Gordon Wasson's pioneering two volume work *Mushrooms, Russia and History*.
+This repository contains the [New Alexandria Archive](http://www.newalexandria.org/archive/) eBook edition of Valentina Pavlovna Wasson and R. Gordon Wasson's pioneering two volume work *Mushrooms, Russia and History*.
 As only 512 copies were ever published, it is my hope that this e-book edition will make this fascinating work more accessible to the general public.

 ![porcini](src/OEBPS/Images/index-14_1.jpg)

-## Notes on the E-book edition
+## Notes on the New Alexandria Archive eBook edition

-This e-book edition was compiled and typeset by Bayard Randel <kit@nocturne.net.nz> .
+This eBook was compiled and typeset by Bayard Randel <kit@nocturne.net.nz> .
 It was derived from the [New Alexandria Archive](http://www.newalexandria.org/archive/) digital edition pdf, which was scanned from the original copy no. 37, and hand corrected by Igor Dolgov, Zachary Jones, and Greg Golden.

 ## Make tasks
 ### Build